The Amiga gave us some exceptional... "amigos". This page is a small and

 "Raffaele called me one day in 1988, when we were both working on speech

-synthesis software on the Amiga," remembers Cloanto's Michael.
+synthesis software on the Amiga," remembers Cloanto's Mike.
 "This call, which evolved into a friendship

 which lasted for almost 20 years, is a great example for me of the many friendships that